IndigoUnited/node-1/README.md

 Before you install the module through NPM, using `npm install 1`, make sure you take care of the instructions below.

+The first thing to do, is to install ØMQ.
+Head to http://www.zeromq.org/intro:get-the-software and follow the instructions for your operating system.
+Then, use the instructions below, once again, depending on your operating system.

 **Note:** If you are installing on a system that is not covered by these instructions, and manage to install, please share your instructions, so we can improve the documentation.